A generating tree approach to k-nonnesting partitions and permutations: -nonnesting permutations

 We remark that the subset of upper arcs forms a set partition, and so does the subset of lower arcs.
 However, these two partitions are not independent.
 Their relationship is explicitly described in~\cite{BuMiPo10}.
 This interpretation as a pair of partitions allows us to extend the construction from Section~\ref{sec:setpartitionsk} quite naturally.

 The vertices of a permutation diagram can be of five types: \emph{fixed points}, \emph{openers}, \emph{closers}, \emph{upper transitories}, and \emph{lower transitories}.
-A fixed point has no incident edges, an opener (resp. closer) is the left (resp. right) end-point of an upper and a lower arc, and an upper (resp. lower) transitory vertex is the right end-point of an upper (resp. lower) arc and the left end-point of another.
+A fixed point has no incident edges, an opener (resp. closer) is the left (resp. right) endpoint of an upper and a lower arc, and an upper (resp. lower) transitory vertex is the right endpoint of an upper (resp. lower) arc and the left endpoint of another.